antonmi/Strom/README.md

 # Strom

-## Composable primitives for processing streams of data.
+## Composable components for stream processing.

 Strom provides a set of abstractions for creating, routing and modifying streams of data.